cla-assistant/cla-assistant/README.md

 cd ./cla-assistant
 npm install
 ```

+Please check the `package.json` for the supported and tested versions of node and npm.

 [Register an application on GitHub](https://github.com/settings/applications/new).
 The callback URL needs to be of the form of `<PROTOCOL>://<HOST>:<PORT>/auth/github/callback`.